OutSystems/docs-odc/src/eap/reference/libraries/security.md

 The decrypted ciphertext.
 This is UTF-8 decoded after decryption.

 ### CryptoRandomInt

-Generates a random number using a cryptographic random number generator, within a range defined by a minimum value (‘MinVal') and maximum value ('MaxVal').
+Generates a random number using a cryptographic random number generator, within a range defined by a minimum value ('MinVal') and maximum value ('MaxVal').

 _Inputs_